Lune00/wp-rest-api-demo/README.md

 The API includes a number of global parameters (also called “meta-parameters”) which control how the API handles the request/response handling.
 These operate at a layer above the actual resources themselves, and are available on all resources.

+### Différence entre Authentification et Authorization

+#### Authentification

+who you are ?
+Verify you are who you say you are => Validating credentials

+#### Authorization

+What you have access to ?
+Occurs after Authentification.
+Ok, you are that, let see what you can do in the system.

 #### `_fields`

 Get a subset of fields